dherslof/time-butler/readme.md

 - [X] Add Target, with status for stored time containers
 - [X] Verify all the document comments for cli.
 Make sure they are updated and correct.
 - [ ] Refactor out the butler table functions to a separate file.
+- [ ] Implement the *modify* command
+- [X] Add initial pause function to a day, in order to exclude total work hours

 **Version 1.1.0**
 - [ ] Full Implement the *info* command.
 - [X] Add month as a option for reports
 - [ ] Add year as a option for reports
-- [ ] Implement the *modify* command
 - [ ] Removal of week
 - [X] Add a simple backup function, to store files managed by the butler
 - [X] Create a verification function for storage of years.
 If you have week1 in both 2025 and 2024 it has be handled by year.
 Possible solution to add the year in the struct as well.
-- [ ] Add functionality in day, to take in the lunch time in hours worked.
-Should be a default value + config
+- [ ] Add functionality in day, to set a default paused time per day via config and also how big that pause should be.
 - [ ] Refactor the Target *todos*